anvitte/PostingListOfData_WEBAPI_EntityFramework/README.md

-# How you xan call the api with list of data for posting the data in database
+# How you can call the api with list of data for posting the data in database

 Step 1 - Before run follow some steps to enable migration approach for entity framework